The discovery of cells marked a significant milestone in the history of biology.

 a) Site of Cellular Activities: Many important cellular processes occur within the cytoplasm.
 Metabolic reactions, such as glycolysis (sugar breakdown) and protein synthesis, take place in this region.

 b) Support for Organelles: The cytoplasm provides a medium for organelles to be suspended in and maintain their positions.
-This organization is crucial for the proper functioning of organelles and their interactions.
+This organisation is crucial for the proper functioning of organelles and their interactions.

 c) Transport: Molecules, nutrients, and waste products move within the cytoplasm, facilitating the transport of materials between different cellular compartments and organelles.